Kitware/ParaView/.gitlab/issue_templates/new-release.md

             Merge Request (see script for usage)
         - Pull the script for each release; it may have been updated since it was last used
+        - The script outputs the information it will be using to create the merge request.
+Please verify that it is all correct before creating the merge request.
+See usage at the top of the script to provide information that is either missing or incorrect (e.g., if its data extraction heuristics fail).
     - [ ] Get positive review
     - [ ] `Do: merge`
     - [ ] Push the tag to the main repository